 Join a tutor-supported course and learn alongside other pharmacy professionals.
 You will have the opportunity to take part in active discussion forums, problem-solving activities and interactions that enable you to share best practice.
 You will have the support of an online tutor and other pharmacy professionals with similar interests.
 You should actively engage with the tutor and other learners for the duration of the course.

-You will be able to book on to a tutor-supported course for up to two weeks after the start date shown.
+You will be able to book on to a tutor-supported course for up to two weeks after the start date shown (up to three weeks for the Structured medication review e-course).
 You can see the planned dates for our upcoming tutor-supported e-courses in the table on the right-hand side of this page.

 Some of our e-courses are designed for self-directed learning, ie, there is no online tutor, and you can work through the course at a time and pace that suits you.
 The following self-directed e-courses are available:

 For more information about each course and information on how to enrol, follow the links in the listings below or enter the e-course title into our search function

 All our e-courses take place on the 'Canvas' learning platform.
 We currently host e-courses in three different places.
 Find out where to access your course.